Romo wins celebrity golf tourney; Barkley last

 SOUTH LAKE TAHOE, Nev. -- Former Dallas Cowboys quarterback Tony Romo rallied from four points back to win his first American Century Championship on Sunday at Lake Tahoe.

-Romo, who retired after the 2016 NFL season and is now an NFL analyst, had 27 points on the day to beat three-time defending champion Mark Mulder and San Jose Sharks captain Joe Pavelski, the leader after the first two rounds.
+Romo, who retired after the 2016 NFL season and is now an NFL television analyst, had 27 points on the day to beat three-time defending champion Mark Mulder and San Jose Sharks captain Joe Pavelski, the leader after the first two rounds.

-"It's a special win," said Romo, who finished second three times in seven previous trips to the annual celebrity golf tournament at Edgewood Tahoe Golf Course.
+"It's a special win," said Romo, who finished second three times in seven previous trips to the annual celebrity tournament at Edgewood Tahoe Golf Course.
 "It feels like you're playing a tournament back home here.
 The day felt good for a lot of reasons."

-Romo tapped in for par, worth one point, on the 18th hole to finish with 71 points, three ahead of Mulder, the former major league pitcher.
-He then caught a flight to Berlin, Wisconsin, where he was to compete in a 36-hole U.S. Amateur qualifying tournament on Monday.
+Romo tapped in for par, worth one point, on the 18th hole to finish with 71 points, three ahead of Mulder, a former major league pitcher.
+Romo then caught a flight to Berlin, Wisconsin, where he was to compete in a 36-hole U.S. Amateur qualifying tournament Monday.

 The American Century Championship uses a modified Stableford scoring system that rewards points for eagles (six), birdies (three) and pars (one) and deducts points (two) for double-bogeys or worse.
 Bogeys are worth zero points.